0xNullll/x86util/README.md

 ## design

-- safe variant is always the real implementation
+- Safe variant is always the real implementation.
-- base variant forwards to safe variant with `INT32_MAX` as the default cap
+- Base variant forwards to safe variant with `NO_CAP` as default cap.
-- CPUID queried once on first call, results cached for all subsequent dispatch decisions
+- CPUID queried once on first call; results cached for all subsequent dispatches.
-- dispatch selects the highest viable SIMD path where the block is a multiple of the register width
+- Dispatch chooses highest viable SIMD path where block is multiple of register width.
-- comparison functions return exact byte difference — negative if lhs < rhs, zero if equal, positive if lhs > rhs
+- Comparison functions return exact byte difference: negative if lhs < rhs, zero if equal, positive if lhs > rhs.
-- no heap, no globals beyond CPUID cache, no state
+- No heap, no globals except CPUID cache, no persistent state.

+> **Note:** Optimization beyond SIMD is not yet added.
+The library layout, including function order and memory layout, may be heavily modified in future updates to accommodate further optimizations.

 ### optimization coverage

-> **note:** SIMD paths are being added incrementally. all functions currently have a working base x86 path.

 | function | byte loop | dword | MMX | SSE2 |
 |---|---|---|---|---|